Incoming Students

 Advising

-You'll be supported during your first year by an academic adviser, proctor, peer advising fellow, and resident dean.
-This team will help you choose courses, and consider opportunities for research, study abroad, public service, and internships.
+You'll be supported during your first year by a proctor, peer advising fellow, and resident dean.
+You will connect with these individuals and select courses prior to arrival on campus.
+This advising network will help you choose courses, and consider opportunities for research, study abroad, public service, and internships.

 Learn about first-year advising